kss2153/MMC-check-in/README.md

 their lessons for the week, without the hassle of maintaining paper sign-ins.

-So far, I have made completed the Parse framework as well as the initial login and sign up pages.
+So far, I have completed the Parse framework as well as the initial login and sign up pages.

 To complete: the check-in process